 Bulk plume metrics, including mass, volume, and average concentration, were estimated locally for the AOA and for the OU III uranium plume as a whole.
-Comparison of 2008 and 2023 bulk uranium plume metrics shows continual improvement of OU III alluvial aquifer groundwater quality resulting primarily from natural attenuation.
-The OU III uranium plume mass decreased from a maximum of 66 lb in spring 2008 to 37 lb in April 2023.
-The OU III uranium plume volume has fluctuated between a minimum of 13.7 million gallons and a maximum of 27.6 million gallons from 2001 to 2023, with an average volume near 20 million gallons.
-The OU III uranium plume average concentration declined from approximately 300 μ g/L in 2008 to 160 μ g/L by April 2023.
+Comparison of 2008 and 2024 bulk uranium plume metrics shows continual improvement of OU III alluvial aquifer groundwater quality resulting primarily from natural attenuation.
+The OU III uranium plume mass decreased from a maximum of 66 lb in spring 2008 to approximately 30 lb in April 2024.
+The OU III uranium plume volume has fluctuated between a minimum of 13.7 million gallons and a maximum of 27.6 million gallons from 2001 to 2024, with an average volume near 20 million gallons.
+The OU III uranium plume average concentration declined from approximately 300 μ g/L in 2008 to 150 μ g/L by April 2024.
 Although GRO system operation reduced AOA uranium groundwater concentrations, concentration reductions can be reversed as a function of changing meteorological conditions.
 The AOA uranium plume mass decreased from a maximum of 9.7 lb in 2014 to a minimum of 2 lb in 2018.
-Since spring 2019, the AOA uranium plume mass has generally been dominated by seasonal variations ranging from springtime highs up to 7.0 lb to summertime lows as low as 3.5 lb.
+Since spring 2019, the AOA uranium plume mass has generally been increasing due to the increasing plume volume during the same period.
+Seasonal variations ranging from springtime highs up to 7.0 lb to summertime lows as low as 3.5 lb are notable after spring 2019.